-The 2018 Plan may be amended by our stockholders.
+The 2019 Plan may be amended by our stockholders.
 It may also be amended by our Board of Directors, provided that any amendment approved by our Board of Directors which is of a scope that requires stockholder approval as required (1) by the rules of the Nasdaq Stock Market, (2) in order to ensure favorable federal income tax treatment for any incentive stock options under Section 422 of the Code, or (3) for any other reason, is subject to obtaining such stockholder approval.
-However, no such action may adversely affect any rights any outstanding awards without the holder's consent.
+However, no such action may adversely affect any rights of a holder under any outstanding awards without the holder's consent.
 Other than in connection with stock dividends, stock splits and corporate transactions, as summarized above, (i) the exercise price of an option may not be reduced, (ii) an option may not be canceled in exchange for a replacement option having a lower exercise price, or for another award or for cash, and (iii) no other action may be taken that is considered a direct or indirect "repricing," in each case without stockholder approval.

-Duration of the 2018 Plan.
+Duration of the 2019 Plan.

-The 2018 Plan will expire on June 7, 2028.
-No awards may be made after termination of the 2018 Plan, although previously granted awards may continue beyond the termination date in accordance with their terms.
+The 2019 Plan will expire on April 30, 2029.
+No awards may be made after termination of the 2019 Plan, although previously granted awards may continue beyond the termination date in accordance with their terms.